THE LAW OF CAUSE AND EFFECT

 Young women are offered high salaries if they will have sex with the boss.
 Women are also offered large amounts of money to look sexy, and to tell lies about products on television, for example.
 They are told it is okay because one must attract the viewers and the product will help some people.

 One must be guided by conscience in these matters.
 Do not lie, do not cheat, and do not steal apply here very closely.
 Also, do not degrade the body or the mind, as there are always consequences.
-A rare exception is that if you will be thrown out of your home and onto the streets if you do not take a particular job, then perhaps take the job and stay only as long as you need to stay until you can find a better one.
-However, in almost all cases, you will be happier and safer living in the streets rather than prostituting yourself.
+In general, you would be better off living in a spare room somewhere rather than prostituting yourself.

 THE PURPOSE OF THE LAW OF CAUSE AND EFFECT IS NOT TO PUNISH, BUT TO ASSIST MANKIND TO MOVE AHEAD FASTER

 The purpose of the law is to help mankind grow in maturity, and in this way advance toward greater wisdom, compassion and love for self and others.

 In a larger sense, the law of cause and effect is part of the full development of the soul of a human being.
 This is another key concept in this article that bears repeating.
 I will say it differently.